Step 1: Do your keyword research!

 - To research your keywords we recommend you first login to your gmail account, get an Adwords account, and then go to this link AdWords account in order to use Google’s Keyword Planner tool.

-- Once logged in/signed up, click on Tools in the top menu and then choose Keyword Planner from the pulldown submenu.
+- Once logged in/signed up, click on Tools in the top right menu and then choose Keyword Planner from the pulldown submenu under Planning.
 Click the first option to “Search for new keyword and ad group ideas” and enter into the first field ONLY what you THINK someone might possibly type in to search for your products/services.
 Don’t bother filling in anything else and scroll to bottom of page to click Get Ideas button.

 - On next page, be sure to click the Keyword Ideas tab which will show you results of what people are ACTUALLY typing in.
 Look first at the Average Monthly Searches column to get a sense for what keywords are more popular.
 Then look at the Competition column to see how competitive these keywords are, meaning if your competitors’ sites are competing for these keywords as well.
 The IDEAL keywords would have high monthly searches with low competition, but that doesn’t mean you can’t seek out the others too!